ibexa/documentation-user/docs/content_management/block_reference.md

 - **Statuses** — Set the statuses of orders that should be included in the list.
 - **Number of orders** — Set the number of orders to be displayed.
 - **Sort order** — Set the sort order for the displayed orders.

-## Other customers have also seen block

-Shows products viewed by users with similar behavior.
-Enhances user experience by suggesting related products.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
-- **Product code** - Enter a product code for a base product or select base product from the Product Catalog.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

-Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

-## Other customers have also seen this content block

-Highlights content viewed by other users with similar behavior.
-Helps identify related and relevant content.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
-- **Select content for recommendations** - Select content to be used for recommendations.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

 ## Personalized block